askmeegs/build-a-platform-with-krm/3-app-dev/README.md

 This demo shows an example App Developer workflow in a KRM environment, using the `skaffold` and `kustomize` tools to build app features without writing any new YAML files.

-In this scenario, Alice is an app developer

 ### Prerequisites

 Complete demo [parts 1](/1-setup) and [2](/2-how-krm-works).